 What are the most common symptoms of a blood clot?

 Blood clot symptoms will depend on where a clot forms in your body.
 Some people may experience no symptoms at all.
 Blood clots can occur in the:

 - Abdomen: Blood clots in the belly area can cause pain or nausea and vomiting.

 - Arms or legs: A blood clot in the leg or arm may feel painful or tender to the touch.
-Swelling, redness, and warmth are other common signs of blood clots.
+Swelling, redness and warmth are other common signs of blood clots.

-- Heart or lungs: A blood clot in the heart will cause symptoms of a heart attack such as crushing chest pain, sweating, pain traveling down the left arm, and/or shortness of breath.
+- Heart or lungs: A blood clot in the heart will cause symptoms of a heart attack such as crushing chest pain, sweating, pain that travels down the left arm, and/or shortness of breath.
 A blood clot in the lungs can cause chest pain, difficulty breathing, and sometimes can lead to coughing up blood.